swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 }
 ```

+It also results in a lot of unnecessary repetition.
+The motivation for requiring explicit usage of `self` is to force the user to make the intent to capture `self` explicit, but that goal is accomplished after the first explicit usage of `self` and is not furthered by any of the subsequent usages.

+In codebases that make heavy use of asynchronous code, such as clients of [PromiseKit](https://github.com/mxcl/PromiseKit), or even Apple's new [Combine](https://developer.apple.com/documentation/combine) and [SwiftUI](https://developer.apple.com/documentation/swiftui) libraries, maintainers must either choose to adopt style guides which require the use of explicit `self` in all cases, or else resign to the reality that explicit usage of `self` will appear inconsistently throughout the code.
+Given that Apple's preferred/recommended style is to omit `self` where possible (as evidenced by examples throughout [The Swift Programming Language](https://docs.swift.org/swift-book/) and the [SwiftUI Tutorials](https://developer.apple.com/tutorials/swiftui)), having any asynchronous code littered with `self.` is a suboptimal state of affairs.

 ## Proposed solution

 Allow the use of implicit `self` when it appears in the closure's capture list.
 The above code could then be written as: